Texas gunman had happy childhood in Pakistan but struggled in U.S.

 Gradually they lost contact.

-"I looked at his pictures, and I didn't recognize him," the friend said.
+"I looked at his pictures, and I didn't recognise him," the friend said.
 "I don't know what happened to him in America."

 (Additional reporting by Mehreen Zahra-Malik; Editing by Robert Birsel and Jeffrey Benkoe)